engineyard/ey-docs/pages/database-password.md

 ## About typing the MySQL password in command lines

 For security, Engine Yard recommends the `-p` syntax in command lines instead of `-pMyP4ssW0rd`.
 If you type the password in the command line, it is saved to the shell history.
-However, if security is not a concern, you can use the `-pMyP4ssW0rd` or `--password=MyP4ssW0rd` syntax and avoid the password prompt.
+However, if security is not a concern, you can use the `-pMyP4ssW0rd` or `--password=MyP4ssW0rd` syntax to skip the password prompt.

 <h2 id="topic5"> More information</h2>